Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 There are lots of countries where you need to dress carefully, but South Africa is not one of them.
 You should be thoughtful in what you wear, but you don’t need to dress up for a fashion-conscious country, like in Italy, nor do you need to be hyper-focused on covering up, like in more conservative countries.

 That doesn’t mean that South Africans don’t have style — FAR from it!
 Go out in Rosebank in Johannesburg or Camps Bay in Cape Town and you’ll see fashionable people dressed to the nines in brightly colored patterns!
-But it doesn’t mean that you need to dress up in order to blend in.
+You can have fun with fashion in Cape Town and Rosebank, but you won’t feel left out if you keep things simple.

 Safari is one place where you should pack carefully.
 You can’t exactly pop into H&M when you’re in the middle of the bush!
 Since safaris take place at dawn and dusk, the temperature will vary enormously and you’ll want to wear layers for the different temperature changes.

 Neutral colored, layered clothing.
-This doesn’t mean you need to go out and buy an all-khaki outfit!
+This doesn’t mean you need to go out and buy an all-khaki outfit for safari!
 Black works just fine; blue jeans are fine.
 Just don’t wear a neon yellow-and-pink-striped top.
-I usually wear dark green jeans, a tan t-shirt, a light tan jacket and my puffer jacket on top.
+I usually wear dark green jeans, a tan t-shirt, a light tan jacket and my black puffer jacket on top.

 Uniqlo down puffer jacket.
 I LOVE this little jacket!
 It’s so versatile and packs down so small.
 It was the perfect top layer for safari.

 Boots.
-I bought a pair of Steve Madden combat boots, bought secondhand on Poshmark.
+I brought a pair of Steve Madden combat boots, bought secondhand on Poshmark.
 You can get away with sneakers.

 Sun protection.
 Bring a wide-brimmed hat (preferably one that has a strap or holds tight to your head), sunblock, SPF-containing lip balm, and sunglasses.
 Pull your hair back; your hair will go crazy in the wind if you leave it down!
 I usually wore mine in a braid.